sleekits/sleekits.github.io/_posts/2021-04-11-trading-strategy-optimization.md

 # Introduction

-By ECastaneda
+*By ECastaneda*

-Ideas to develop:
+Main Ideas

-1. Algorithmic trading \(algo-trading\) is an automated system for executing market orders, based on pre-programmed trading commands or specifications
-2. robotic process automation
-3. new traders with few time to migrate their strategies to code
-4. Quantitative trading is the single best source of semi-passive wealth accumulation
-5. From discretionary investing towards a diversified Quant approach.
+Quantitative trading is the single best source of semi-passive wealth accumulation From discretionary investing towards a diversified Quant approach.

 ## Strategy Layer